linsalrob/PyFBA/README.txt

 platform for FBA work.

-PyFBA is being developed by Daniel Cuevas, Taylor O'Connell, and Rob Edwards in Rob's bioinformatics group at San Diego State University together with help from Janaka Edirisinghe, Chris Henry, Ross Overbeek and others at Argonne National Labs.
+PyFBA is being developed by Daniel Cuevas, Taylor O'Connell, and Rob Edwards in Rob's bioinformatics group at Flinders University, together with help from Janaka Edirisinghe, Chris Henry, Ross Overbeek and others at Argonne National Labs.

 Installing PyFBA
 ----------------

+We recommend that you install PyFBA using conda:

+conda create -n pyfba -c bioconda pyfba

-To use PyFBA you need Python 2.7 or greater, and you need to install the GNU GLPK and a Python wrapper for that program, pyGLPK available from github.
+You can also install PyFBA from PyPi using pip and you will need Python 3 or greater, and you need to install the GNU GLPK and a Python wrapper for that program, pyGLPK available from GitHub.

-We also leverage the Model SEED GitHub repository with all the latest biochemistry tables.

 Our installation page has detailed instructions on installing PyFBA and getting everything running.